Chart Color Schemes

 Forrest features high concentrations of group households, with a lower-than-average median household size

-Family households account for 67.2% of all households, including 23.7% couples with children, 37.0% couples without children, and 4.9% single parent families.
-Non-family households constitute the remaining 32.8%, with lone person households at 29.2% and group households comprising 4.3%.
+Family households account for 67.2% of all households, consisting of 23.7% couples with children, 37.0% couples without children, and 4.9% single parent families.
+Non-family households make up the remaining 32.8%, with lone person households at 29.2% and group households comprising 4.3% of the total.
 The median household size is 2.2 people, which is smaller than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households